F-Sossi/DescriptorWorkbench/docs/STAGE5_DATABASE_INTEGRATION.md

 # Stage 5: Database Integration

 ## Overview
 Stage 5 adds experiment tracking capabilities without disrupting the workflow.
-Database integration is enabled by default in this repo (`-DBUILD_DATABASE=ON`).
+Database integration is now required and always built into the project.

 ## Key Features

 ### 1. Integration
-- Database tracking can be enabled/disabled at build time
+- Database tracking is always compiled in
-- Default build enables database integration (automatic experiment tracking)
+- CLI runs automatically persist experiments and metrics

 ### 2. CLI-First Workflow
 - Use `experiment_runner` and `keypoint_manager` CLIs